zezeaaa/MVPGS/README.md

 bash scripts/exps_tanks.sh
 ```

+## 📝 Results
+Results (including optimized models and rendered images) of the current version can be downloaded from [this link](https://1drv.ms/f/s!AuJCYMVLdyRpisE3RD7XJF_X906qTg?e=eYOXva).

 ## ⚖ Citation
 If you find our work useful in your research please consider citing our paper: